wp-plugins/linktothispage/README.txt

 Contributors: IntelCapRep, IntellectualCapitalReport.com
 Requires at least: 2.7
 Tested up to: 2.7
-Stable tag: 1.0
+Stable tag: 1.1

-LinkToThisPage plugin shows users a link to your post with your chosen keywords that can be copied and linked from their own web site.
+LinkToThisPage (BETA) plugin shows users a link to your page or post with your chosen keywords that can be copied and linked from their own web site.
 It is an easy way to encourage back-links.

 == Description ==

-The LinkToThisPage WordPress plugin provides a quick, simple to use, and unobtrusive way for users to obtain a link to your post for their own web site.
+The LinkToThisPage WordPress plugin provides a quick, simple to use, and unobtrusive way for users to obtain a link to your page or post for their own web site.

 Be sure to start here: